tamberg/pi-cam/README.md

 ## Take pictures
 - Plug the power cable into the Pi and a socket
 - Wait for the Pi to start up (might take 5 minutes)
-- Wait for the camera to take pictures (every 15 minutes)
+- Wait for the camera to take pictures (every 1 minute)

 ## Browse pictures
 On your computer.